sjednac/scalatra-mongodb-seed/README.md

     $ docker run -v <local-path>:/data/db -p 27017:27017 -i mongo:latest

-where `<local-path>` is a folder on the host machine that will be linked to the `/data/db` folder in the mongo Docker container.
+where `<local-path>` is a folder on the host machine that will be linked to the `/data/db` folder in the mongo Docker container. *Note: when using `boot2docker`, this directory is referring to the spawned virtual machine, not your development box.*

 Then you need the IP address of the mongo container.
 To do this, type `docker ps` and note the ID of the running container, then type (replace `$CID` with the mongo container ID):